abeltavares/abeltavares/README.md

 ## What I Do

 - 🔍 I analyze data, integrate systems, manage big data, and build software.
-- 💻 I'm all about Python, SQL, and a bunch of data tools.
+- 💻 I'm all about Python, SQL, and a bunch of data software tools.
 - 🌐 Committed to automation, innovation and global collaboration.

 ### Curious about my journey? 🧭